malachi3keys/keytester/README.md

 # Key Tester 1000

 This page allows you to test the switches on your keyboard.
 When a key is pressed, it will turn orange & do a quick flash animation.
 The last pressed key is also displayed below the keyboard.
-The user can toggle between dark mode (default) and light mode by clicking a button.
+The user can toggle between dark mode (default) and light mode.

+Users can now select between four keyboard layouts:
+- qwerty
+- colemak dh
+- dvorak
+- workman

 ## Dark mode